 I did want to mention that Command Strips manufacturer 3M states on their website FAQ page, “Most wallpapers are too delicate and can tear when adhesives are applied.”
-So buyer and user beware.
+So buyer beware.
 The manufacturer will not be held liable for damage to your usage surfaces.
 And being totally honest here, we’ve used Command Hooks that actually pulled the wallpaper away from the wall.
 We think it was because the items we hung on the hooks were too heavy, not for the hooks themselves, but due to the weight pulling the paper from the wall surface.

 Placemats, Table Runners or Table Cloths

 Another easy update to lighten and brighten yourRV interior is by applying textile or fabric table coverings to your tables, desks or other lateral surfaces.
 A simple set of easy-to-clean white placemats or table runner can mean the difference between having a stark-looking table or a ‘let’s sit and talk over coffee’ invitation.
 They add class with a little color!